Hoyasumii/bee-movie/README.md

 No wonder we shouldn't talk to them.
 They're out of their minds.

-When I leave a job interview, they're flabbergasted, can't believe what
+When I leave a job interview, they're flabbergasted, can't believe what I